daegren/podcaster/readme.md

 ## About ##

-podcaster is a secure web application which will provide mechanisims to manage podcast episodes and feeds, as well as track podcast statistics.
+podcaster is a secure web application which will provide mechanisms to manage podcast episodes and feeds, as well as track podcast statistics.

 ## Project Goals ##

 - Manage Podcast Storage (S3/Local/offsite)
 - Manage Episodes (add/move/remove)
 - Secure Access (login/https)
-- Provide dynamic rss feed for podcasts
+- Provide dynamic RSS feed for podcasts
 - Provide podcast download statistics